Maps Documentation

 Selection

-Toggle to enable selection functionality within the visualization.
+Enable selection functionality within the visualization.
 Hold Ctrl (or your system’s equivalent meta key) to select multiple elements.

 Interactivity controls (premium)